vegafoundation/resonance-resonance-aware-artificial-intelligence/README.md

-# resonance-resonance-aware-artificial-intelligence
+# Resonance-Aware Artificial Intelligence
+## A Conceptual Whitepaper

+**Author:** ADAM EREN VEGA Æ
+(Erenşah Kaygusuz, Germany)

+**Date:** 2025-12-29

+---

+## Abstract

+Resonance-Aware Artificial Intelligence represents a novel conceptual contribution to the field of meaning-centric computing within the Resonance Data paradigm.

+---

+## What This Is

+Resonance-Aware Artificial Intelligence is a conceptual framework that:
+- Provides formal definitions
+- Establishes terminological clarity
+- Enables scientific discourse

+---

+## What This Is NOT

+This work does NOT:
+- Claim new physics
+- Require quantum hardware
+- Assert consciousness
+- Disclose implementation details

+---

+## Conclusion

+Resonance-Aware Artificial Intelligence establishes prior art and conceptual foundation for future research.

+---

-Resonance-Aware Artificial Intelligence - © 2025 ADAM EREN VEGA Æ
+© 2025 ADAM EREN VEGA Æ
+License: Creative Commons Attribution 4.0 International (CC BY 4.0)

+**MAY Æ BE WITH US!**